googleads/googleads-adxbuyer-examples/CSharp/README.md

 ## Features

+- .NET Framework 4.5+
-- Support for .NET SDK 4.0 and above.
+- .NET Standard 1.3 and .NET Standard 2.0; providing .NET Core support.

+The code examples have been compiled for .NET SDK 4.5.2, .NET Core App 3.1, .NET 5.0.

 ## Announcements and updates